richardcornish/django-applepodcast/docs/settings.rst

 A string indicating the path to an image used when artwork is lacking; used for shows, episodes, and video enclosures.

-Although the path can be customized in the setting, you're probably better off overriding the image look up at the project level; that is creating a new image at ``myproject/static/podcast/img/no_artwork.png``.
+Although the path can be customized in the setting, you're probably better off overriding the image look up at the project level; that is, creating a new image at ``myproject/static/podcast/img/no_artwork.png``.

 ``PODCAST_PAGINATE_BY``
 =======================